The ghost became bright, coin-sized rounds

 Are ghosts like shadows?
 Shadowy figures may become close friends and good influences.
 It is fun to play with them, bend them, mold them and move them.
 Shadows can be safe places.
 They remain close.

-Holidays and apparitions look different from culture-to-culture, place-to-place and time-to-time.
-Celebrations of incorporeal beings, skeletons and the deceased may be unlike Halloween.
+Holidays and apparitions look different.
+From culture-to-culture, place-to-place and time-to-time, celebrations of incorporeal beings, skeletons and the deceased may not track those of Halloween.

 Are ghosts like comet tails?
 Comet tails of gas or dust, comets and dead or dying stars may link to life.
-Although Goopy books are unlikely to get dusty, hobgoblins have features of the living.
+Although Goopy books are unlikely to get dusty, hobgoblins share features with the living.

 Are ghosts like jet trails?
-Called “contrails“, these white trails may be seen day or night.
+Called contrails, these white condensation trails stream behind aircraft day or night.
 The Goopy Ghost and his trailing goop remnants also glimmer around the clock.

 Are ghosts like Santa?
 They come when nobody is watching.
 They are favorite household minions.
 They try to help out.
 They have a treasured place in our world.
 Every day should be a hoot.